eqmaz/fx-service-go/README.md

 # FX Rate Getter API Service

-A REST-based microservice that reliably fetches foreign exchange (FX) currency rates for your project or domain.
-It utilizes multiple redundant API provider sources to ensure continuous and reliable service.
+This REST service provides highly available foreign exchange rates for onr or more quotes, by using multiple provider APIs for high available.

-Results are cached for a configurable duration, reducing the load on third-party services.
-With a configurable load balancing strategy, it delivers consistent FX rate responses at no cost*, minimizing downtime and evenly distributing the load across providers.
+Results may be cached for a set duration, reducing third-party service load.
+It uses configurable load balancing strategies to ensure consistent and potentially free* FX rate responses, minimizing downtime and evenly distributing load across multiple providers.

-This app can easily be adapted from an "FX rate getter" to a generic redundant data retriever for any type of data from multiple API providers offering the same or similar APIs.
-For example, weather data or stock prices.
-Contributions to that effect are welcome.
+This app can be adapted from being domain-specific (an FX rate retriever) to being a general data retriever for any data type from multiple similar APIs, such as weather or stock prices.
+Contributions welcome.

 ## Features:
 - Configurable (see `config.json`)